pedrohhope/dotfiles/README.md

+Okay, here's the revised documentation, explaining that everything is themed by Catppuccin and written entirely in English:

+---

 ### Dotfiles Setup Guide (Arch Linux - Using yay or pacman)

 Welcome!
 This guide will help you set up your environment using these dotfiles on Arch Linux.
 This guide primarily uses `yay` (Yet Another Yogurt) as the package manager, which is an AUR (Arch User Repository) helper.
 If you prefer, you can use `pacman`, the default package manager for Arch Linux, for most steps.
 Follow the instructions below to clone the repository, install the required fonts and applications, and then stow the configuration files.